 Capturing the story and portraying it accurately – the essentials of any good documentary.
 When it comes to our wellbeing, some pieces tread one step further.
-Educational, insightful, and treating mental health with sensitivity, here are our top five picks to watch this winter
+Educational, insightful, and treating mental health with sensitivity, here are five of our top picks to watch

 A documentary is so often a piece of material which informs, but also challenges – whether this is challenging preconceptions, decision makers, or even challenging ourselves to watch the footage unfold.
 The five shows on our list have stepped up to the plate, not only by refusing to shy away from their subjects, but also because they make compelling viewing.

 1. Simply Complicated (2017)

 Issues covered: Self-harm, bipolar disorder, addiction, eating disorders

 A first-person piece from singer-songwriter Demi Lovato, documenting her personal struggles with mental health, and how she manages it while in the public eye.
 It takes the viewer on a journey through bullying in her years at school, drug use as her career unfolds, and her management team’s desperate attempts to help her towards sobriety, punctuated by interviews with her mother, a childhood friend, and her sister.
 Simply Complicated also talks about the one subject Demi believes she is yet to conquer – her eating disorder.

 Issues covered: Depression, suicide, grief, men’s mental health